 I told you it was perfect.

-I first discovered Italy as a twenty-something backpacker and then a few years later my husband proposed to me in Verona.
-I was so glad he did it there.
-I find Italy incredibly romantic.
+I first discovered Italy as a twenty-something backpacker and then a few years later, on a romantic vacation, my husband proposed to me in the shade of an old church in one of the most secret spots in Florence.

 35 Italy Tips to Help Your Trip To Italia Run as Smooth as a Caffe Crema.